 This is an example of such a chest from the end of the 18th or early 19th century with some special variations that make it a rare example of an already rare item.
 Also the provenance is of interest.

 The chest itself is made of tropical hardwood with brass fittings as is usual.
 This type of wood was called Djati in the East Indies and nowadays is more commonly described as teak.
 The brass fittings are interesting as all parts end in a stylized Fleur de Lys – the French national symbol.
 This is not a common treat on such chests.
 This seems to have been in fashion in the ruling classes in the Netherlands only by the end of the 18th and very early 19th century.
 The period from 1795 up to 1815 (Waterloo) in which the Netherlands were occupied and ruled by the French.
 We will come back to that a bit later as we come to the provenance.
-So far I have only found one similar example in the collection of the Kennemerland museum.
-This also comes from a noble Dutch family and is dated there as 1790 – 1800.
+Below is a similar example in the collection of the Kennemerland museum.
+This also comes from a noble Dutch family and is dated there as 1790 – 1800 so also from the French period in the Netherlands.

 The second interesting part of the chest is the lid side of the lock plate.
 The top is in the form of a crown.
 Although crowns are often only seen as the headdress of kings and their likes in heraldry they are a sign of the rank of nobility.
 In this case not a Kings crown but that of a Dutch Earl (graaf) with a stylized Fleur de Lys in the middle and two halves on the outsides with pearls in between.

-I have not been able to find any other chests with such a feature yet.
-These crowns in their various forms are often applied to other personal items from plates to swords, rings and clothing.
+These crowns in their various forms are often applied to other personal items from plates and silverware to swords, rings and clothing.

 Many of such Captains’ chests are in Museum collections and there is also an antiques dealer in Utrecht that has sold quite a few of these over the years, also several Auction houses sold such chests.
 They together function as my reference base for this limited research (I have not found any other good reference sources yet).